nathanael-fijalkow/games_book/_build/html/_sources/13_Multiplayer/nash_equilibria_normal_form.md

 constructs a Nash equilibrium if there exists one.
 We construct the deviator game and note that we can reduce the number of vertices as
-follows: since  \(\Dev(\rho_{\le k})\) is nondecreasing, we know that  \textrm{Eve} wins whenever this set has at least two elements.
+follows: since  \(\Dev(\rho_{\le k})\) is nondecreasing, we know that  Eve wins whenever this set has at least two elements.
-In the construction, states with at least two deviators can be replaced by a sink vertex that is winning for  \textrm{Eve}.
+In the construction, states with at least two deviators can be replaced by a sink vertex that is winning for  Eve.
 This means that the constructed game has at most \(n \times (|\Agt| + 1) + 1\) states.

 The objective can be expressed as a Parity condition in the following